Polynomial Lawvere Logic: Appendix

 which can be checked via a polynomial-time reduction to the infeasibility of linear programs (in fact, it corresponding dual linear program) which can be done in polynomial-time by employing the Ellipsoid method by Khachiyan~\cite{Khachiyan1980}.

-From similar considerations done in the proof of Theorem~\ref{thm:SatALinNP}, we can show that each non-deterministic computation branch takes at most polynomial time in the size of the input.
-Thus the problem of semantical consequence is in co-NP. \end{proof}
+From similar considerations done in the proof of Theorem~\ref{thm:SatALNP-compl} , we can show that each non-deterministic computation branch takes at most polynomial time in the size of the input.
+Thus the problem of semantical consequence is in co-NP.

-The following is a straightforward consequence of the above and the fact that we can encode Boolean propositional logic into $\al$. \begin{theorem} Semantical consequence in $\al$ is co-NP complete. \end{theorem} \begin{proof} Membership follows from Theorem~\ref{thm:cosequenceAPisCoNP}.
-Hardness follows by a linear-time reduction from the tautology problem for Boolean propositional logic. \end{proof}
+Since we can encode Boolean propositional logic in $\al$, the hardness follows by a linear-time reduction from the tautology problem for Boolean propositional logic. \end{proof}

-Finally, we give complexity bounds also for the corresponding problem in $\pl$. \begin{theorem} Semantical consequence in $\pl$ is PSPACE. \end{theorem} \begin{proof} Let $S$ be a finite set of judgements and $\gamma$ a judgement over the propositional variables $p_1, \dots, p_n$.
-The reduction proposed in Section~\ref{sec:complFin} ---but modified by replacing the moves of elimination of $\lol$ with the efficient ones from Section~\ref{sec:SATcomplexity}--- is a $\gamma$-reduction in the sense of Andleman and Manders~\cite{AdlemanM79}.
+\begin{proof}[of Theorem \ref{SCpl-PSPACE}] Let $S$ be a finite set of judgements and $\gamma$ a judgement over the propositional variables $p_1, \dots, p_n$.
+The reduction proposed in the finite completeness proof ---but modified by replacing the moves of elimination of $\lol$ with the efficient ones from SAT complexity proof --- is a $\gamma$-reduction in the sense of Andleman and Manders~\cite{AdlemanM79}.
 It reduces the problem of semantical consequence in $\pl$ to the satisfiability of a formula of the language of the existential theory of the real numbers (details are in the proof of completeness).
 Termination of the non-deterministic algorithm is evident.
 Correctness follows from Propositions~\ref{pro:soundnessMoves} and~\ref{prop:EffLOLelimination}.

 As for the complexity, all the steps of the reduction take linear time.
 So the proposed procedure is in NP.
 The thesis follows as satisfiability of a formula in the existential theory of the reals is in PSPACE and $\text{NP} \subseteq \text{PSPACE}$. \end{proof}